Skip to content

 Main Office

-The Main Office (801.581.8667) is located in the West Village at 1945 Sunnyside Avenue.
+The Main Office (801.581.8667) is located in the West Village at 1945 E. Sunnyside Avenue.
 Services available through the Main Office include new apartment and transfer assignments, waiting list information, accounting, billing and collection, eligibility, resident information and resident programs.
 The Office of the Director is located in the Main Office.
 Office hours are 8:00 AM to 4:30 PM, Monday through Friday.
 The Main Office is closed on University holidays and University Closure Days.
 The foyer is open 24-hours a day, seven (7) days a week.
-For the convenience of residents a University Credit Union ATM machine, and a modem return and rent payment After Hours Drop Box are located in the foyer.
-For information on Student Apartments visit our website at www.apartments.utah.edu.
+For the convenience of residents a UFirst Credit Union ATM machine, and after hours drop box for keys and rent payments(checks only) are located in the foyer.

 uparrow